16 Free Thanksgiving Math Activities for Preschoolers with 12 Worksheets

 - You will see that for each number, there is a color code mentioned in the paper.

-- Here comes the most fun part! color the turkey according to the color code.
+- Here comes the most fun part!
+Color the turkey according to the color code.

 Counting Sensory Bin on Thanksgiving Day Math Activity

-The children were eager to dig into this Thanksgiving counting sensory bin.
-That’s generally how sensory bins work.
 Scoop the matching cups of stuffing into the pot, using the recipe cards as a guide.

-Next, add the corn kernels (vegetable counters), pears (green pom poms), and slices of turkey (ten pattern blocks) to the stove.
+Next, add the corn kernels (vegetable counters), pears (green pompoms), and slices of turkey (ten pattern blocks) to the stove.

 In the end, stir the turkey casserole.
 Play it again after throwing it out.